Lommix/lommix/README.md

 ![banner](banner.svg)

 Hi, I am Lorenz.
-I like software, math and games.
-I love to create tools to enforce gamification on my workflow.

 Building something 24/7 is my passion.
 Rust for the brain, Go for the gain and Lua to solve pain.

-Enjoying some Zig & Odin on the side.
+currently exploring zig

 #### [lommix.com](https://lommix.com)